Nebula-Block-Data/docs/API_Reference/Billing_Resources/List_Invoices.md

 # List Invoices

-This API retrieves a paginated list of user invoices, including details such as the invoice ID, price, invoiced time, and invoice type (Bonus or Reload).
+Retrieve a paginated list of your invoices, including details such as the invoice ID, price, invoiced time, and invoice type.

 ## HTTP Request